-Vesting Schedules: Best Practices For Startup Founders
+Vesting Schedules: Best Practices for Startup Founders

 Many first-time founders are surprised to learn that, even if they are a solo founder, they are expected to have a vesting schedule for their founder equity.